Are you missing one or more teeth and want to fill in the gap?

 When you lose a tooth, neighboring teeth can shift position in the jaw, moving into the vacant space.
 Other teeth will continue to drift and move.
-Eventually, the alignment of teeth can become significantly altered, affecting not only the appearance of your smile but the ability to chew and speak comfortably.
+Eventually, the alignment of teeth can become significantly altered, affecting not only the appearance of your smile but also the ability to chew and speak comfortably.

 Teeth can help to protect the gums from bacteria that cause gum disease.
 When a tooth is missing, it exposes a large area of gum, making it more susceptible to gum disease.

 Protection of Bone

 It may be hard to believe, but the teeth are vital to retaining bone structure in the jaw and face.
 When a tooth is missing, the bone starts to deteriorate.
 Without replacing the tooth, loss of bone is so significant that it affects neighboring teeth.
 Patients with missing teeth will experience changes in their appearance as the jaw sinks inward.